me7alix/cli-llm-client/README.md

-# cli-llm-client
+# CLI-LLM-client
-Access LLM from command-line
+A CLI LLM client based on the openai library written in python